-Simply start using the word come every time you fill the bowl and within a short time your cat will understand what it means.
+If you simply start using the word come every time you fill the bowl and within a short time your cat will understand what it means.
+After this, you can train your cat with clicker training and their favorite treat.
 Cats can be trained to come, sit, sit up, wave a paw, and walk on a leash.
-You can train your cat with clicker training, and her favorite treat.
-Bribes are legal--don't you expect a payday for work?
-Cats are no different.

 Choose a Special Reward

 Cats may instead prefer a toy or play rewards.
-A special feather tease, or fetch-ball, or catnip mouse toy could be the reward incentive that makes your cat want to work.
-Again, reserve that toy so it only comes out for training, to increase the power and value.
+A special feather tease, a fetch-ball, or catnip mouse toy could be the reward incentive that makes your cat want to work.
+Reserve that toy so it only comes out for training which will increase the power and value.

 For clicker training to work, you must first load the clicker.
 This explains to the pet that the click sound means something wonderful will happen.
 Basically, you associate the sound (click) with the reward (treat or toy).

-Just sit down with the pet and a saucer full of tiny smelly treats, and begin to CLICK (toss a treat), CLICK (treat) CLICK (treat) as many times as the cat shows interest.
-If the cat prefers the toy, then you'll CLICK (offer the feather) CLICK (feather) CLICK (feather) and so on.
+Sit down with the pet and a saucer full of tiny smelly treats, and begin to CLICK (toss a treat), CLICK (treat) CLICK (treat) as many times as the cat shows interest.
+If the cat prefers the toy, then you'll CLICK (offer the feather), CLICK (feather), CLICK (feather), and so on.

-Training goes beyond the trick aspect, though, and engages the pets’ brains.
-You can extend training to include accepting a crate, a halter, and leash, rides in the car, and more.
-Training strengthens the bond between owner and cat because suddenly you are communicating--and the cat realizes he can control the outcome by his actions.
+Training goes beyond the trick aspect and engages the pets’ brains.
+You can extend training to include accepting a crate, a halter and/or leash, rides in the car, and more.
+Training strengthens the bond between owner and cat because suddenly you are communicating.
+The cat realizes that they can control the outcome by their actions.